 South Asians are the fastest growing demographic in the United States and the world’s largest diaspora but when Snigdha, The Juggernaut’s founder, was growing up in New York, being Indian wasn't cool.
 Western media focused largely on South Asia's poverty and stereotypes but that didn’t compute.

-So, every weekend, she’d write a weekly email newsletter linking to the best articles on South Asia(ns) with her thoughts on a pressing issue, from the Harvard affirmative action lawsuit to South Asian representation in Crazy Rich Asians.
-The newsletter grew to the thousands.
-After doing this for a few months, she realized linking to other publications wasn't enough.
+To make sense of what was going on in South Asia, and with South Asians globally, Snigdha wrote a weekly email newsletter with analysis on the news about South Asia(ns) people needed to know.
+But linking to other publications wasn't enough.
 She wanted coverage she wasn't seeing.
-So she dove into figuring out what it would take to start a new publication with original, reported stories.
+So she dove into figuring out what it would take to start a new media company with original stories.
 She called it The Juggernaut.

 Media is difficult.
 People like free.
 But free, ad-supported content often leads to clickbait articles that are low quality.
 Ad revenue doesn’t responsibly support the costs associated with publishing an article (not even The New York Times survives on ad revenue alone).
 We launched a paywall because it allows us to pay our writers and artists responsibly.
 It also allows us to invest in better journalism.
 If you have additional questions about this, please don’t hesitate to email firstname.lastname@example.org.
 We’d love to hear from you.